chautnguyen4392/yacrig/doc/YAC_CUDA_MINING.md

 Confirm, in order:

+- `./yacrig --print-devices --cuda-loader=<path>` shows what the plugin itself reports.
+When it cannot load the plugin, the exact load error prints in parentheses after `Number of CUDA devices: 0`.
 - `nvidia-smi` works and lists your card.
 - `--cuda-loader` points at the real `libyacrig-cuda.so` (or it sits next to the `yacrig` binary).
 - The driver matches or exceeds the CUDA Toolkit the plugin was built against.